 Catherine was wearing her Rupert Sanderson Malory Nude Pumps.

 Tomorrow will be a very busy day for the couple.
-I look forward to the itinerary for the day that is expected to be released in the early morning.
+I look forward to the itinerary for the day which is expected to be released in the early morning.
 I will leave you with this stunning shot captured by KP photographer Adam Vallance.